wk93210/newegg-bot/README.md

 - `browser_executable_path` This will set the path to the browser to be used by the bot. "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome", for example

 ## Usage
-After installation and configuration, the bot can then be run by using `./run.sh`
+After installation and configuration, the bot can then be run by using `npm start`